-The key goals that underpin Oak Tree Housing Association's work in relation to legal action and evictions are:-
+The key goals that underpin Oak Tree Housing Association's work in relation to legal action and evictions are: -

-- To prevent breaches of tenancy. - To prevent homelessness occurring by exhausting all other management remedies, where appropriate - To encourage the voluntary co-operation of tenants to adhere to the terms of their tenancy wherever possible. - To provide early intervention and work with the tenant at all stages of the legal action and eviction process to prevent an eviction enforcement. - To tailor action to the individual circumstances of the tenant with a sensitive and flexible approach being adopted. - To enlist support/information/advice from any appropriate agency for the tenant where a benefit could exist. - To only obtain an Eviction Decree as a last resort once other methods have failed. - To retain confidentiality so that any discussions at Committee will not reveal the identity of the tenant. - To protect the wellbeing and interests of qualifying occupiers and other residents in the community - To comply with the Scottish Social Housing Charter and the relevant Charter Indicators - To operate within the legal framework and within the spirit and terms of the Equalities Policy
+- To comply within the legal framework and good practice guidance - To prevent breaches of tenancy. - To prevent homelessness occurring by exhausting all other management remedies, where appropriate - To encourage the voluntary co-operation of tenants to adhere to the terms of their tenancy wherever possible. - To provide early intervention and work with the tenant at all stages of the legal action and eviction process to prevent an eviction enforcement. - To tailor action to the individual circumstances of the tenant with a sensitive and flexible approach being adopted.

+- To enlist support/information/advice from any appropriate agency for the tenant where a benefit could exist. - To only obtain an Eviction Decree as a last resort once other methods have failed. - To retain confidentiality so that any discussions at Committee will not reveal the identity of the tenant. - To protect the wellbeing and interests of qualifying occupiers and other residents in the community - To comply with the Scottish Social Housing Charter and the relevant Charter Indicators

-4 LEGAL BACKGROUND & COMPLIANCE
+5 LEGAL BACKGROUND & COMPLIANCE

-4.1 The Housing (Scotland) Act 2001, the Antisocial Behaviour etc (Scotland) Act 2004 set out a range of measures that landlords can take to help address antisocial behaviour as well as the Housing (Scotland) Act 2014.
+5.1 The Housing (Scotland) Act 2001, the Antisocial Behaviour etc (Scotland) Act 2004 set out a range of measures that landlords can take to help address antisocial behaviour as well as the Housing (Scotland) Act 2014.
 Grounds are detailed for both within the Scottish Secure Tenancy Agreement.